Spanish Culinary Arts

 You will explore the history and culture of paella in its home region of Valencia: Paella Valencia is a dish that is renowned worldwide.
 You’ll apply your newly acquired knowledge of regional cultures and pair this with the proper culinary techniques to create authentic pasta and rice dishes such as fideuà al estilo de Gandia (“paella" of short noodles), arroz caldoso de bogavante (soupy rice with lobster) and cazuela de fideos a la Malaguena con almejas (Andalusian short noodles with clams).

 Everyone knows tortilla Española.
 Or at least they think they do.
 But nothing is ever quite so simple in Spain.
 Spanish omelettes might have zucchini, white beans, or chorizo.
 Each requires its own understanding.
 And eggs are prepared regionally in different and imaginative ways.
 You must grasp huevos fritos con migas a la Extremena (fried eggs with fried breadcrumbs), as well as piperrada with shrimp, salt cod, or mushrooms.
 Another must is huevos High Life “Angel Muro.”
-This program will help you to become familiar with all the different types of eggs in Spain.

 Here, you’ll gain a knowledge of alubias negras de Tolosa, which are black Tolosa beans with cabbage.
 You’ll become familiar with “wrinkled” potatoes from the Canary Islands or, to give them their local name, “papas arrugadas with two Mojos.”
 Another vegetable fundamental is calcotada salvitxada.
 To become fluent in Spanish eggs and vegetables is to truly understand a vital element of regional cuisines.